 We need improved and consistent nutritional information across the out-of-home sector.
-In both Scotland and England voluntary initiatives resulted in only a fraction of businesses providing calorie labelling on their menus19.
+In both Scotland and England voluntary initiatives resulted in only a fraction of businesses providing calorie labelling on their menus24.

-- 6. What specific support do Scottish food and drink SMEs need most to reformulate and innovate to make their products healthier?
-N/A - 7.
-Do you think any further or different action is required to support a healthy weight from birth to adulthood?
+6. What specific support do Scottish food and drink SMEs need most to reformulate and innovate to make their products healthier?
+N/A

+7. Do you think any further or different action is required to support a healthy weight from birth to adulthood?

-We support actions outlined in the consultation document, with the following comments:
+We support actions outlined in the consultation document, with the following comments and suggestions for further actions:

-- 2.10 We welcome a focus on improving services and support for pregnant women but this must include opportunities before, during and after pregnancy, focusing on those most at risk.
-As this is an important commitment we would welcome clarification of the funding source. - 2.11 We welcome the use of the health visitor pathway and wider early years workforce to promote healthy eating and offer referrals to interventions where appropriate but we would ask that this involves adequate investment, training and consistent practice.
+2.10 We welcome a focus on improving services and support for pregnant women but this must include opportunities before, during and after pregnancy, focusing on those most at risk.
+As this is an important commitment we would welcome clarification of the funding source.

+2.11 We welcome the use of the health visitor pathway and wider early years workforce to promote healthy eating, especially since the diet of Scottish children is much poorer than the diet of Scottish adults25, and the use of this pathway to offer referrals to interventions where appropriate but we would ask that this involves adequate investment, training and consistent practice.